Sunny believes that the greatest gift is giving, and hopes that this list helps you give the perfect gift!

 - Motion Sensitive Night Lights are my absolute go-to gift for someone I don’t know too well.
 Just plug it in and forget about it - at least, until you’re wandering around at midnight and it lights your way.

-- Dash Cams are a fine gift for someone who drives a lot.
+- A Dash Cam is a fine gift for someone who drives a lot.

 - Portable Chargers are always well received.
 Anker is a well known brand in our house.